pmatulis/oasis/index.md

 * foster bodily awareness

-Long-term practitioners have reported additional benefits such as a higher quality sleep, enhanced mental acuity, and open-heartedness.
+Long-term practitioners have reported additional benefits such as a higher quality of sleep, enhanced mental acuity, and open-heartedness.

 Exercises are done standing, in a chair, and sometimes on the floor.
 The movements taught are slow and sedate.
 They can be adapted according to the